This post contains a free printable to use at home or at the office.

 Removing pressure helps people to learn, solve problems and think more clearly.

-Low-Pressure Conversation takes time because usually, it doesn’t mean saying the first thing that comes to mind.
+Low-Pressure Conversation takes more time than plain conversation because usually, it doesn’t mean saying the first thing that comes to mind.
 Low-Pressure Conversation might actually look like saying nothing, more like listening.
 Or it might mean saying something unexpected that takes more words than usual.
 Often a low-pressure focus ends up being about emotions that are happening underneath the conversation.
+It may sound strange, but if you focus on the emotions happening underneath a topic, then the topic will often resolve itself (or a solution will become apparent).

 Click here to share this blog with friends on Facebook.